AlessandroAvi/Moonboard_controllerLED/STM_Moon_LED/README.md

 video tutorial used: [link](https://www.youtube.com/watch?v=xE6GVt7XuJI)

-The code developed for this module is entirely inside the main.c and in the function MessageHandler inside `LED.c`
+The code developed for this module is entirely inside the `main.c` and in the function MessageHandler inside `LED.c`

 The code is very short and quite easy to implement/understand.
-After connecting correctly the device to the microcontroller (gnd, vdd, uart connection rx and tx and reset button) the code is only inside the interrupt call at the bottom of the main.
+After connecting correctly the device to the microcontroller (gnd, vdd, uart connection rx and tx and reset button) the useful code is inside the interrupt call at the bottom of the main, namely `HAL_UART_RxCpltCallback`.
 At the beginning of the code the pin connected to the Reset line of the device is raised high in order to enable the bluetooth receiver.
 After that the device is already ready to be used.

-The only lines of code that are requried for the bluetooth communication are the function `HAL_UART_Receive_IT(&huart6, rx, 50)`, which is at the beginning of the `USER CODE 2`, and the other important function is the interrupt callback function, `HAL_UART_RxCpltCallback()` which is positioned at the bottom of the code in the secion `USER CODE 4`.
+The only lines of code that are requried for the bluetooth communication are the function `HAL_UART_Receive_IT(&huart6, rx, 50)`, which can be found at the beginning of the `USER CODE 2` and insied the callback.
+The function `HAL_UART_Receive_IT(&huart6, rx, 50)` enables the STM to be able to receive an interrupt of a specific length.
+The other important function is the interrupt callback function, `HAL_UART_RxCpltCallback()` which is positioned at the bottom of the code in the secion `USER CODE 4` and is called each time the UART interrupt recives a message long 600 chars.

-The idea is that the anroid device sends multiple strings long 50 chars.
-Each single string contains the informations related to the problem (name, grade, number of holds, letter and digit tha reppresent the hold, type of hold).
-This methos uses srtings that are always long 50 chars, this because is easier to use UART interrupts with constant lengths of messages.
+The idea is that the Android device sends a single string long 600 chars.
+The string is separated in groups of 100 chars, where in each group are stored the important informations, which in order are name, grade, number of holds, letter of the holds, digit of the hold, type of hold.

-Each time a new string is read from the UART, also its type is recorded.
-The first char of the string reppresents the information that is stored inside, and depending on the first character the string in copieed in different buffers.
-These info are then manipulated and put insied the struct that contains the info of the current boulder problem.
+After receiving the message the function `MessageHandler` is able to extract the useful informations and save them inside the struct of the boulder problem.